RenjiAkairu/Adsvoid/README.md

 - They intercept DNS queries
 - They require administrator privileges
 - They use system-level networking features

-Similar software like Pi-hole may trigger the same warnings.
-This is normal for this type of application.

 ## Verifying Your Download